gildas/bitbucket-cli/README.md

 ### Projects

-You can list projects with the `bb project list` command, the `--workspace` flag is required for all project commands:
+You can list projects with the `bb project list` command.
+If the `--workspace` flag is not provided, the default workspace of the profile is used (if the profile does not have a default workspace, the command will fail):

 ```bash
 bb project list --workspace myworkspace